 Where are bear canisters required on the Pacific Crest Trail and John Muir Trail?

-Approved bear canisters are required in parts of Sequoia and Kings Canyon National Parks, Inyo, Sierra and Huboldt-Toiyabe National Forests, and in all of Yosemite and Lassen National Parks.
-Basically, PCT hikers and horseback riders should, at the minimum, carry canisters between Kennedy Meadows (mile 702) in the south and Sonora Pass (mile 1017) in the north and then again in Lassen National Park.
+Bear canisters are required in parts of Sequoia and Kings Canyon National Parks, Inyo, Sierra and Humboldt-Toiyabe National Forests, and in all of Yosemite and Lassen Volcanic National Parks.
+Basically, PCT hikers and horseback riders should, at the minimum, carry canisters between Kennedy Meadows (mile 702) in the south and Sonora Pass (mile 1017) in the north and then again in Lassen Volcanic National Park (mile 1343-1363).
 If you’re hiking the John Muir Trail, that’s the entire way.
 ALL of your food and scented items must be in the canister once you make camp.

 Renting a bear canister and buying them at discount